Nediljko Budisa: Research

-Ned's research goal is the transfer of various physicochemical properties and bioorthogonal chemistry reactions (chemoselective ligations such as click chemistry) as well as special spectroscopic features (e.g. blue and golden fluorescence or vibration energy transfer) into the proteins of living cells.
+Ned's research goal is the transfer of various physicochemical properties and bioorthogonal chemistry reactions (chemoselective ligations such as click chemistry) as well as special spectroscopic features (e.g. blue and golden fluorescence, local electric fields or vibration energy transfer) into the proteins of living cells.
 In addition, his method allows the delivery of element-specific properties (fluorine, selenium and tellurium) into the biochemistry of life.
+He also pioneered computer-aided design libraries for directed evolution, creating novel enzymes that rival their natural counterparts and enabling the efficient engineering of synthetic proteins.
+By merging genetic code expansion and metabolic engineering with genome editing, he created artificial microbes based on the intestinal bacterium Escherichia coli with an intrinsic 'genetic firewall' that, unlike genetically modified organisms, enables the safe production of proteins and other metabolites in genetic isolation within a single fermentation process that does not require the use of expensive and often harmful antibiotics.

 Ned Budisa is well known for the establishment of the use of selenium-containing non-canonical amino acids for protein X-ray crystallography and fluorine-containing analogs for 19F NMR-spectroscopy and protein folding studies.
 He was the first to demonstrate the use of genetic code engineering as a tool for the creation of therapeutic proteins and ribosomally synthesized peptide-drugs.
 He has succeeded with innovative engineering of biomaterials, in particular photoactivatable mussel-based underwater adhesives.
 Ned Budisa made seminal contributions to our understanding of the role of methionine oxidation in prion protein aggregation and has discovered the roles of proline side chain conformations (endo-exo isomerism) in translation, folding and stability of proteins.